howardpang/androidNativeBundle/README.md

         wholeStaticLibs = "libxx.a:libyy.a" // Library is seperated by colon
     }

+##### 5. If your module have below dependency , the plugin will put the so in to 'aar' and add it to native compile
+    dependencies {
+        implementation "com.my.group:module:1.0.0:armeabi-v7a@so"
+        implementation "com.my.group:module:1.0.0:armeabi-v7a@har" // contain 'headers'
+    }

-##### 5. If you don't want to add some dependency to native compile, for example, you have 'implementation "ggg:mmm:1.0.0"  ' dependency and it contain native interface, you can do like this
+##### 6. If you don't want to add some dependency to native compile, for example, you have 'implementation "com.my.group:moduleA:1.0.0"  ' dependency and it contain native interface, you can do like this
     nativeBundleImport {
         //wholeStaticLibs = "libxx.a:libyy.a" // Library is seperated by colon
-        excludeDependencies.add("ggg:mmm")
-        //excludeDependencies.add("xxx:yyy")
+        excludeDependencies.add("com.my.group:moduleA")
+        excludeDependencies.add("com.my.group:moduleB")
     }

-##### 6. The plugin will extract headers(include) and library to *"${project.projectDir}/build/nativeLib/"*, you can find what interfaces that aar contain
+##### 7. The plugin will extract headers(include) and library to *"${project.projectDir}/build/nativeLib/"*, you can find what interfaces that aar contain
-##### 7. If android studio IDE can't parse those headers when you edit c/c++ source and press 'Sync Project With Gradle Files' button to re-sync project
+##### 8. If android studio IDE can't parse those headers when you edit c/c++ source and press 'Sync Project With Gradle Files' button to re-sync project